 • Permanent Resident Card: In the case of a non-Canadian applicant (an applicant who is not eligible for a Canadian passport) being processed in Canada, a valid residency permit (permanent resident card) is required.
 Without this document, work visa processing would need to be completed at the Saudi Embassy in the country of which the candidate is a citizen.

 • Embassy visa application form: Ensure that this form is completed in full (typed out or handwritten in black ink in block letters) and signed.
-Your recruitment company will cover the visa processing fees (C$22 as at June 2012).
+Your recruitment company will cover the visa processing fees.
 Please note that work visas are valid for 3 months from date of issue (i.e., you must enter Saudi Arabia within 3 months of the visa's issue date).
 The religion field must be filled out on this form.
 If you enter "not applicable", your visa will be denied by the Saudi Embassy.

 • Police Clearance Certificate: Original (Canada/nation- wide) police clearance certificate — this must be a "name and date of birth search" done through the Canadian Police Information Centre (CPIC) database (also known as the National Repository of Criminal Records), and must state that you have no conviction record and no warrants outstanding.
 A fingerprint search is not required.
 This document must be dated within 3 months of the visa application date.